 You will work with a team to conduct secondary, data-driven research on development initiatives that have done well at reaching marginalized, underserved communities.
-If travel is permitted, researchers then spend 1-2 weeks in the field, conducting in-depth interviews with stakeholders.
+When travel is permitted, researchers then spend 1-2 weeks in the field, conducting in-depth interviews with stakeholders.
 Once primary research is completed, teams write a case report, highlighting actionable insights uncovered during the research process.

 What country will I go to for my fieldwork?

-Reach research teams will conduct primary research remotely until further notice.
-Please note, the Reach Alliance follows all local public health guidelines and complies with guidance from the University of Toronto.
 In the event that teams do travel, it depends on which case study team you are placed on.